 Bariatric (Weight-Loss) Surgery for Treating Diabetes

-Doctors have found that weight-loss surgery can treat type 2 diabetes by controlling the level of sugar in the blood.
+Doctors have found that weight-loss surgery can treat type 2 diabetes by managing the level of sugar in the blood.
 Diabetes is a disease that happens when blood sugar (blood glucose) levels are too high.
 Blood sugar is the primary source of energy for your cells.
-The glucose is able to get into cells because of the hormone called insulin.
+Glucose is able to get into cells because of a hormone called insulin.
 Insulin is made by the pancreas.

 If your body does not make insulin or make enough insulin, the glucose cannot get to your cells and so stays in the blood.
 This situation, if it lasts a long time, can cause certain health problems.
 Complications of diabetes can be very serious.
 They can affect the eyes, kidneys and nerves.

 Obesity is an important factor in developing diabetes.
-People who are severely obese have 10 times the risk of developing the disease.
+People who have obesity have 10 times the risk of developing the disease.
 Foods that are high in fats and carbohydrates increases fatty acids in the blood and lipid (fat) build-up in the liver and muscles.
 This increases insulin resistance and inflammation.
 Over time, the pancreas stops making enough insulin.

 Weight-loss surgery is also called bariatric surgery.
 There are several types.
 Most of the procedures can be done in a minimally invasive way, via laparoscopy.
 Laparoscopic surgeries involve only small incisions and very tiny instruments.